April 15, 2022CMMS

 Cloud-based digitization combined with at-a-glance, work order management calendars allows businesses to never lose sight of open maintenance projects.
 Let’s take a closer look at how the maintenance management process works with CMMS.

-Computerized Maintenance Management Software (CMMS) is work order software designed to handle all data related to O&M management.
+Computerized Maintenance Management Software (CMMS) is software designed to handle all data related to O&M management.
 The software boosts the efficiency of maintenance organization, asset management, and O&M spending.

 Obviously, there are many steps in between initiating a new work order and closing out a completed assignment.
 Read this article, which includes step-by-step screenshots, to learn how to create a digital work order using MaintainX.

 Using CMMS work order templates has four main advantages:

 - You don’t have to be a technical expert to create functional templates.

 - You are free to attach procedures. forms, and checklists to conveniently clarify the steps involved in completing multi-step work orders.

 - You can easily tweak the cloud-based forms whenever you want.